The Eastern Red Cedar is really a juniper.

 Franciscus Sylvius created a medicine we now call gin.

-Gin was invented by Dutch physician Franciscus Sylvius, left, who wanted to make a diuretic medicine.
+Gin was invented by Dutch physician Franciscus Sylvius, right, who wanted to make a diuretic medicine.
 He succeeded.
 In English the word “gin” first appeared in print in 1714.
 It was a very inexpensive alcoholic beverage to produce and became extremely popular.
 Alexander Pope in 1738 described it as “A spiritous liquor, the exorbitant use of which had almost destroyed the lowest rank of the People till it was restrained by an act of Parliament.”
-Actually Parliament past Gin Acts in the 1730s and 1740s, which caused rioting.
-Everyone was swilling gin, kids to grannies, causing artist William Hogarth to engrave the print “Gin Lane” in 1751, below right.
+Actually Parliament passed Gin Acts in the 1730s and 1740s, which caused rioting.
+Everyone was swilling gin, kids to grannies, causing artist William Hogarth to engrave the print “Gin Lane” in 1751, below left.

 Hogarth’s engraving Gin Lane show scenes of drunkeness and various illegal activities whereas his engraving of the same period, Beer Street, show happy, industrious people.

 At one point of the 15,000 drinking places in London over half served only gin.
 More taxes and watering down the gin finally turned the alcoholic tide by the 1760s.
 The reason why gin took off was it was cheap, particularly compared to foreign booze that was charged tariffs.
 But there was also a cultural element.
 Beer was view positively and gin negatively.
-Hogarth’s other famous print, Beer Street, shows positive scenes.
+Hogarth’s other famous print, “Beer Street” shows positive scenes.
 The negative connotations of the time are still found in English with disparaging terms such as gin joint and gin mills.

 Louisiana’s Cajuns are the descendants of French Canadians that were forcibly driven from Nova Scotia.
 Longfellows poem, Evangeline, gained cult then cultural status representing the inhumanity of their expulsion.